joao-fatela/sequential-sound-reproduction/READ_ME.md

 Audio clip of TTS voice enunciating the [number] in the filename.
 Relevant for numbering the output devices in the 'test' routine of `.\dev\Nspeakers.py`.

 This library can be freely expanded by adding .mp3 or .wav files to the `.\audio\` folder.
-Creation of subfolders are also supported.
+Creation of subfolders is also supported.